BlueBrain/e-model-packager/e_model_packages/sscx2020/extra_data/scripts/README.md

     sh run_py.sh

-if you want to run the three standard step stimuli protocols with synapses desactivated, or :
+if you want to run the three standard step stimuli protocols with synapses deactivated, or :

     sh run_py.sh config_synapses.ini